 As Bangladesh is a member of the Commonwealth, the Consular Section is unable to undertake Notarial Acts.
 If you require legal services please contact a local lawyer or Notary Public for this service.

-You should ensure that you have adequate medical insurance as Bangladesh has extremely limited free medical care and, whilst costs are generally lower than private treatment in the UK, they can rise steeply.
+You should buy comprehensive travel and medical insurance before you travel.
+Bangladesh has extremely limited free medical care and, whilst costs are generally lower than private treatment in the UK, they can rise steeply.

 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 Medical facilities are generally good in major cities, but limited in rural areas.
 There are some endemic diseases in Bangladesh, including malaria and dengue.
-If you need emergency medical assistance, dial the National Helpdesk at 999 and ask for an ambulance.
+If you need emergency medical assistance, dial the National Emergency Helpdesk at 999 and ask for an ambulance.
 Immediate cash payment could be required for any medical service.